 The IMISCOE Research Network maintains publications and communications channels to ensure that the results of its research are available to the public at large as well as to politicians, policymakers and other stakeholders.
 Its ambition is to make a difference in public perceptions and policymaking by contributing sound, knowledge-based information.

 IMISCOE is unique in that most of its funding comes from the member institutes and the individual members themselves.
 This is a clear token of the relevance of the network to these institutes' and members' activities.
 In the period 2014-2018, the network also received support from the City of Rotterdam, the Erasmus Trustfund, the Erasmus University Board, and the departments of Sociology and Public Administration of Erasmus University Rotterdam.
-In the period 2018-2022 the network’s main support came from the departments of Sociology and Public Administration of Erasmus University Rotterdam.
+In 2018-2022 IMISCOE receives support from the department of Sociology and Public Administration of Erasmus University Rotterdam.